Dan Ariely is taking on insurance, and the industry may never be the same again.

 For the first time in ages, though, someone – Dan Ariely no less – is setting out to design an insurance experience with the aim of bringing out the very best in people.

 Here’s a sneak peak.
-There are three nodes in any insurance ‘network:’ the insured, her peers, and their insurer:
+There are three nodes in any insurance ‘network:’ the insured, their peers, and their insurer:

 Today’s insurance construct makes our peers invisible (strike 1) and casts our insurer as our adversary (strike 2).
-Lemonade’s peer to peer insurance changes both, eliminating the adversarial dynamic, realigning incentives, introducing transparency, and otherwise overhauling the insurance experience soup-to-nuts.
+Lemonade’s insurance model changes both, eliminating the adversarial dynamic, realigning incentives, introducing transparency, and otherwise overhauling the insurance experience soup-to-nuts.

 Could it be that a process steeped in behavioral economics and technology, and unencumbered by legacy, can transform the very DNA of insurance?